texuf/whiskeynode/README.md

         @classmethod
         def init_terminals(cls):
             cls.TERMINALS = {
-                                'users':        inbound_list(User, 'abilities'),
+                                'users':        inbound_list(User, 'activities'),
-                                'relatedAbilities':      outbound_list(Ability),
+                                'relatedAbilities':      outbound_list(Activity),
                             }

-###Part 1: Create a user named 'John' and and ability named 'dancing'
+###Part 1: Create a user named 'John' and and activity named 'dancing'

     john = User.from_name('John')
-    dancing = Ability.from_name('dancing')
+    dancing = Activity.from_name('dancing')

-Add 'dancing' to John's abilities
+Add 'dancing' to John's activities

-    john.abilities.append(dancing)
+    john.activities.append(dancing)
-    print dancing in john.abilities
+    print dancing in john.activities
     >>>True

-So, now John has 'dancing' in his abilities, but let's check to see if john is in dancing's users
+So, now John has 'dancing' in his activities, but let's check to see if john is in dancing's users

     print john in dancing.users
     >>>True

 What's going on here?
-John is an instance of a User, which has an outbound list of Ability's.
-When we append dancing to John's abilities, an edge is created that references both objects.
+John is an instance of a User, which has an outbound list of Activity's.
+When we append dancing to John's activities, an edge is created that references both objects.

-###Part 2: Create a bunch of users and a bunch of abilities
+###Part 2: Create a bunch of users and a bunch of activities

     users = [
         User.from_name('George Carlin'),